Aldborough (UK Parliament constituency)

-Aldborough was a parliamentary borough located in the West Riding of Yorkshire, abolished in the Great Reform Act of 1832.
+Aldborough was a parliamentary borough located in the West Riding of Yorkshire, abolished in the Great Reform Act 1832.

 Boundaries

 Aldborough was a small borough (not even including the whole parish of Aldborough, since Boroughbridge, also within the boundaries, was also a borough with its own two MPs).
-By the time of the Reform Act it had a population only just over 500 and an electorate of less than 100.
+By the time of the Reform Act 1832 it had a population only just over 500 and an electorate of less than 100.
 This made it a pocket borough and easy for the local landowner to dominate.

 History

 Aldborough returned two Members of Parliament (MPs) from 1558 until 1832.